victorperezmoreno/AzureDeployment/README.md

   * Web Optimization package for webforms (in preparation for deployment)

 # Deployment:
-* Branch marked as Ready for deployment can be uploaded into a server with ISS and SQL server or Uploaded into MS azure.
+* Branch marked as AzureDeployment can be uploaded into a server with ISS and SQL server or Uploaded into MS azure.
 * Website can be also deployed in a PC/Mini Server, but IIS and SQL Server has to be installed.